 Miso

-Light and Dark Japanese Misos
+Light Medium and Dark Misos

 Fermented soybean paste was invented in China during the Chou Dynasty (1132-246 BCE) and was the first really successful method to render soybeans edible - and it also produced a very usable byproduct - tamari soy sauce.
 Both these products are too strong in flavor to be used alone, but they have both become indispensable flavoring ingredients - though most soy sauce is now made by a different process.

 The fermenting technique was taken to Japan around 600 CE and was further refined there into today's miso.
 Originally miso was made by fermenting whole soybeans, but from around 1400 on it has been made from ground soybeans.
 Similar products are made in Korea and China but differ in style.
+Typically the ingredients are: water, soybeans, rice, salt and alcohol.
+Other mixes of grains and/or soybeans and grains are used to make miso.
+Fermentation with koji-kin mold (Aspergillus oryzae) ranges in time from a week to several years.

 More on Products from Beans.